The Red Seat

 Section 42, Row 37, Seat 21

-A vivid reminder of the greatness Ted Williams bestowed upon the Red Sox franchise is the single red seat that stands out amongst its green counterparts in the right field bleachers.
+A vivid reminder of the greatness Ted Williams bestowed upon the Red Sox franchise is the single red seat that stands out amongst its green counterparts in the right field stands.

-On June 9, 1946, the Splendid Splinter connected off of Detroit's Fred Hutchinson for the longest home run ever hit into the Fenway bleachers.
+On June 9, 1946, the Splendid Splinter connected off of Detroit's Fred Hutchinson for the longest home run ever hit in Fenway, landing in the upper part of what was later called the Lower Bleachers.

-The seat, located in section 42, row 37, seat 21, was painted red to commemorate Williams' titanic blast, although at the time of the home run the bleachers were real bleachers and not individual seats.
+The seat, located in section 42, row 37, seat 21, was painted red in 1984 to commemorate Williams' titanic blast, although at the time of the home run there were real bleachers in the Bleachers and not individual seats.
+The bleachers into which the historic clout was hit became history in the late 1970s, when they were replaced by the chairback seats found in Fenway's bleacher sections today.

-Fifty-nine years later, Red Sox fans, well aware of the seat's history, can be seen flocking to the area after each home game to have their picture taken in or around the seat.
+So that's why, 71 years after the ball was hit and 33 years since the homer was commemorated, fans who are aware of the red seat's history can be seen flocking to its corresponding section in the "bleachers" after each home game to have their picture taken in or around what is the ballpark's most famous seat.

 Other Fenway Pages